ryanmeria/ryanmeria/README.md

 ## What do I value most?
 ### Growth
 I see a lack of knowledge and understanding as a stepping stone.
 I value not knowing something, or lacking experience, and rising to the challenge of learning it.
-I'm not afraid to say what I don't know, and will approach problems with curiosity and likely excitement, not stress and trepidation.
+I'm not afraid to say what I don't know, and will approach problems with curiosity and likely excitement (yes, even if production is down), not stress and trepidation.
 I want to be a little bit smarter tomorrow, than I was today.
 I want to fail a little less every day.

 ### Competence
 I value being able to do hard things, and continual improvement.
 Competence is a Jacob's ladder, you're always climbing.
 The journey towards competence has more meaning for me than the outcome.